vanniekerkalex/wtc_push_swap/README.md

 # PUSH_SWAP

-Sort a series of random integers using only two stacks.
+Sort a series of random integers using only two stacks and a specific set of commands.
 The "push_swap" program finds the most efficient way to sort the stack and returns a series of commands.
 These commands when piped to the "checker" executable will confirm or deny whether the stack has been sorted by outputting either "OK" or "KO".

+* `sa` : swap a - swap the first 2 elements at the top of stack a.
+* `sb` : swap b - swap the first 2 elements at the top of stack b.
+* `ss` : sa and sb at the same time.
+* `pa` : push a - take the first element at the top of stack b and push it to stack a.
+* `pb` : push b - take the first element at the top of stack a and push it to stack b.
+* `ra` : rotate a - shift all elements of stack a upwards by 1.
+The first element becomes the last.
+* `rb` : rotate b - shift all elements of stack b upwards by 1.
+The first element becomes the last.
+* `rr` : ra and rb at the same time.
+* `rra` : reverse rotate a - shift downwards all elements of stack a by 1.
+The last element becomes the first.
+* `rrb` : reverse rotate b - shift downwards all elements of stack b by 1.
+The last element becomes the first.
+* `rrr` : rra and rrb at the same time.

 ### Installing